Gallbladder cancer: Treatment

 If the cancer is detected early, in a stage before has spread, it may be treatable by surgery.
 Gallbladder cancer surgery is called radical cholecystectomy or extended cholecystectomy and involves the removal of the gallbladder along with adequate removal of its liver bed to the healthy tissue.
 The lymph nodes in the vicinity of the cancer may also be removed.
 Sometimes removal of a large part of the liver called an hepatectomy is required to completely remove the tumor.
 The bile duct may also need to be removed.
 However, with gallbladder cancer's poor prognosis, most patients die within a year of surgery.
 If surgery is not possible, endoscopic stenting or percutaneous transhepatic biliary drainage (PTBD) of the biliary tree may reduce jaundice, and a stent in the stomach may relieve vomiting.
 Chemotherapy and radiation may also be used with surgery.
+For cancers that are unresectable, locally advanced, recurrent, or metastatic, including gallbladder carcinoma, gemcitabine plus cisplatin has traditionally been the standard chemotherapy regimen.
+However, since 2022-2023, immune checkpoint inhibitors have been integrated into first-line systemic treatment options.
+The FDA approved durvalumab combined with gemcitabine and cisplatin in 2022 and pembrolizumab with gemcitabine and cisplatin in 2023.
+They are useful for the locally advanced or metastatic biliary tract cancer, enhancing the effectiveness of treatment regimens (These approvals apply broadly to biliary tract cancer (BTC) rather than being specific to gallbladder carcinoma alone.
+The FDA's approval of pembrolizumab demonstrated a median overall survival of 12.7 months compared to 10.9 months with placebo plus chemotherapy in the KEYNOTE- 966 trial, indicating a notable improvement in patient outcomes).
 If gallbladder cancer is diagnosed after cholecystectomy for stone disease (incidental cancer), re-operation to remove part of liver and lymph nodes is required in most cases.
 When it is done as early as possible, patients have the best chance of long-term survival and even cure.

 Epidemiology

-Most tumors are adenocarcinomas, with a small percent being squamous cell carcinomas.